 Heart failure is a widespread and debilitating syndrome affecting millions of people in the United States.
 The high and rapidly growing prevalence of heart failure translates into significant hospitalization rates and associated societal costs.
-In 2004, over 5 million patients carried a diagnosis of chronic heart failure in the United States.
-Many of these patients with chronic heart failure suffer acute episodes.
-The number of diagnosed events of acute heart failure was over 4 million in 2004.
-These numbers are increasing due to the aging population and an increased likelihood of survival after acute myocardial infarction.
-The costs to society and the individual attributable to the prevalence of heart failure are high.
-The estimated annual direct and indirect costs of heart failure on the nation's health care system are estimated to be \$35 billion in 2008.
+It is estimated that in 2004 5.3 million patients in the United States suffered from chronic heart failure.
+Many chronic heart failure patients frequently suffer acute episodes.
+Over 4.5 million patients had a primary or secondary diagnosis of acute heart failure in 2004.
+These numbers are increasing due to the aging population and an increased likelihood of survival following acute myocardial infarctions.
+The costs to society attributable to the prevalence of heart failure are high.
+The annual cost of heart failure to the nation's health care system is estimated to be \$38 billion dollars.
 A portion of that cost comes from heart failure drugs used to treat both chronic and acute heart failure.
-Sales of drugs to treat heart failure reached over \$1.6 billion in 2004, including \$1.3 billion for chronic heart failure and \$0.3 billion for acute heart failure.
-Despite currently available therapies, readmission rates for patients remain as high as high as 42% within one year of hospital discharge and mortality rates are approximately 60% over the five-year period following a diagnosis of chronic heart failure.
+Sales of drugs to treat heart failure reached over \$1.6 billion in 2004, including \$1.3 billion for chronic heart failure and \$300 million for acute heart failure.
+Despite currently available therapies, readmission rates for patients over the age of 65 remain high as high as 42% within one year of hospital discharge and mortality rates are approximately 60% over the five-year period following a diagnosis of acute heart failure.
 The limited effectiveness of current therapies points to the need for next-generation therapeutics that may offer improved efficacy without increased adverse events.